NativeScript/docs-v7/ui/animation-examples.md

 ---
 title: Animation Examples
 description: Examples demonstrating how to animate view properties.
-position: 12
+position: 130
 slug: animation-examples
 publish: false
 ---

 # Animation examples

-This article contains examples demonstrating how to animate the animatable view propertires.
+This article contains examples demonstrating how to animate the animatable view properties.
 A full list of all animatable properties and a detailed explanation of the animations API is presented [here](./animation.md).

 The full source code for all samples is located [here](https://github.com/NativeScript/animation-demo).